CjTouzi/repo_assignment/README.md

 I accomplished this step by applying mean() to my combined_descr_activity data set grouping it by subject and activity.

-My resulting tidy data set has 30 observations and 68 variables.
+My resulting tidy data set has 180 x 68 variables (30 subjects * 6 activities= 180 rows X 66 measurement variables + 2 categorical variables).
 It is available for review at GitHub: https://github.com/yuleeya/repo_assignment

 ```